← All posts

 The cliff protects the company from giving equity to people who leave early.
 From your side, it means year one is all-or-nothing.

 Not every company uses this structure.
-Amazon backloads their vesting: 5% in year one, 15% in year two, 40% in year three, 40% in year four.
+Amazon famously backloads its vesting (5% in year one, 15% in year two, then 40% in each of years three and four), a schedule documented across compensation sites like Levels.fyi.
 Always ask for the specific schedule, not just the total grant.

 Equity is often more negotiable than base salary because it doesn't hit the company's immediate cash flow.
 That's your opening.